lockss/lockss-rtd-manual/docs/index.rst

 Upgrade
 -------

-If you were running LOCKSS 2.0-alpha2, you no longer need Docker [#fn1]_ nor Java 8 installed on the host machine.
+FIXME If you were running LOCKSS 2.0-alpha2, you no longer need Docker [#fn1]_ nor Java 8 installed on the host machine.

 See :doc:`introduction/upgrading` for more details.